glennhenry/cs-notes/docs/database-system/11-storage-management/storage-management.md

 ---
-slug: /database-system/database-implementation
+slug: /database-system/storage-management
-id: database-implementation
+id: storage-management
-title: Database Implementation
+title: Storage Management
-description: Database Implementation
+description: Storage Management
 ---

 **Main Source :**

-- **Chapter 13, 14, 15, 16, 18, 19 - Database Systems - The Complete Book (2nd Edition)**
+- **Chapter 13 - Database Systems - The Complete Book (2nd Edition)**
 - **Some previous notes, attached in tip callout**

-555-617 storage
-619-697 index
-701-757 query execution
-759-841 query compiler
-883-950 concurrency control
-953-983 transaction

-### Storage Management

 In computer system, storage can be organized in hierarchy, from the lowest level registers and cache, up to secondary storage (such as hard disks) or even tertiary storage.